Jo-Ji4/16-Games-Using-Cpp/README.md

 ## Features

-- Written entirely in C, compatible with most modern CPP compilers.
+- Written entirely in CPP, compatible with most modern CPP compilers.
 - Text-based user interface for a retro, console-based experience.
 - Simple, self-contained code for easy study and modification.
 - Educational value for beginners and intermediates to explore different aspects of game programming and CPP.